 For testing how much noise escaped the room, we played AC/DC’s “Back in Black” as one of the team stood outside to observe.
 Both the test recording and the noise escape test were performed with no curtains for reference before starting the product reviews.

-As for preventing sound escaping, these Wontex curtains held up very well.
-The guitar could still be heard when standing in the open air outside, but the volume was so low that a neighbor who was inside their house would not have heard.
+As for preventing sound escaping, these Wontex soundproof curtains held up very well.
+The guitar could still be heard when standing in the open air outside, but the volume was low enough that a neighbor who was inside their house would not have heard.

 - Hefty material